spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/architecture.md

 Refer to
-[Prepare credentials for hybrid nodes](https://docs.aws.amazon.com/eks/latest/userguide/hybrid-nodes-creds.html) for guidance on how to setup credentials for your hybrid nodes.
+[Prepare credentials for hybrid nodes](https://docs.aws.amazon.com/eks/latest/userguide/hybrid-nodes-creds.html) for guidance on how to set up credentials for your hybrid nodes.